-Enbridge is enormous and diversified — liquids pipelines, gas transmission, gas distribution, a growing renewable-power arm — with a sanctioned capital backlog near C$39 billion and a further pipeline of unsanctioned opportunities behind it.
-But its strategic significance is simpler than its balance sheet.
-It is the artery.
-And an artery is a vulnerability as much as an asset.
+Enbridge is vast and diversified, liquids pipelines, gas transmission, gas distribution, a growing renewable-power arm, with a secured capital backlog near C$39 billion and more behind it.
+But its strategic meaning is simpler than its balance sheet.
+It is the artery: the physical link that fuses two national economies into one energy market.

 The tariff exposure that wasn’t

-That vulnerability got tested when the Trump administration floated tariffs on Canadian energy.
-On paper, a company whose business model is shipping Canadian oil to the U.S. should be acutely exposed to a tax on exactly that flow.
-Enbridge’s 2025 guidance, though, judged the impact “not expected to be material” — and the reason is instructive.
-Its pipelines run on take-or-pay contracts: shippers pay for capacity whether or not they use it, which insulates Enbridge from volume swings even when the politics turn hostile.
-The company that most embodies Canada’s energy dependence on the U.S. is, by contract design, one of the better-hedged against that dependence being weaponized.
-The exposure lands on Canadian producers and governments, not on the toll-collector in the middle.
+That model was tested when the Trump administration floated tariffs on Canadian energy.
+On paper, a company whose whole business is shipping Canadian oil south should be acutely exposed to a tax on exactly that flow.
+Enbridge judged the impact “not expected to be material,” and the reason is instructive.
+Its pipelines run on take-or-pay contracts: shippers pay for their space whether or not they fill it, which insulates the business from volume swings even when the politics turn choppy.
+The company that most embodies the cross-border energy tie is, by contract design, one of the steadiest names through a period of trade uncertainty.

 The Indigenous ownership template

-The more forward-looking development in Enbridge’s recent history has nothing to do with tariffs.
-In mid-2025, the Stonlasec8 Indigenous Alliance — a group of 38 First Nations in British Columbia — acquired a 12.5 percent equity stake in Enbridge’s Westcoast natural-gas system, for total proceeds of around C$700 million, backed by a loan guarantee from a federal Crown corporation.
-It is being cited as a template for what economic reconciliation in the resource sector can look like: not consultation or benefit-sharing at the margins, but actual ownership, with the state helping de-risk the financing.
-Whether the model scales — whether it becomes the norm rather than a landmark exception — is one of the more consequential open questions in Canadian resource development.
+The more forward-looking chapter has nothing to do with tariffs.
+In 2025 the Stonlasec8 Indigenous Alliance, a group of 38 First Nations in British Columbia, acquired a 12.5 per cent equity stake in Enbridge’s Westcoast natural-gas system, worth roughly C$700 million, financed with the help of a federal loan guarantee.
+It has become a reference case for what economic reconciliation in the resource sector can look like: not consultation or benefit-sharing at the margins, but ownership, with the state stepping in to de-risk the financing.
+Whether the model becomes the norm rather than a landmark exception is one of the more consequential open questions in Canadian resource development.

 Building for both sides of the transition

-Enbridge is also a study in strategic hedging.
-It is expanding gas infrastructure toward LNG export — projects moving Canadian and U.S. gas toward terminals for sale to Asia and beyond — while simultaneously building renewable assets, including large solar-plus-storage and wind projects contracted to power the data centres of major technology companies.
-This “all of the above” posture lets it present itself as a player in the energy transition rather than a casualty of it.
+Enbridge is also a study in hedging.
+It is extending gas infrastructure toward LNG export, moving Canadian and U.S. gas to terminals bound for Asia, while at the same time building wind and solar-plus-storage, some of it contracted to power the data centres of big technology firms.
+The posture lets it present itself as a player in the energy transition rather than a casualty of it, a foot in the fossil-fuel present and another in the lower-carbon future.

 Reading list